Lianasammut/crumbsandcrumbles/_posts/Specialities/_posts/2017-10-07-frosted-lemon-cake.markdown

 alt: image-alt
 category: Specialities
 price: tbd
 description: A deliciously moist lemon cake using both the zest and juice of the lemons to give it a real kick!
-Topped off with a lemon glaze.
+Topped off with a simple lemon glaze.

 ---